 The Neda, Greece’s only ‘female’ river

-The river has sculpted the beautiful landscape between the peaks of Mt Tetrazio to Kyparissia Bay.
-From its source on Mount Lykaion, the river, the only one in Greece to take the female article, meanders through steep ravines, cool plateaus, lush gorges and dark caves, passing under stone bridges and cascading over cliffs to reach the sea 32km away.
+The Neda River has sculpted the beautiful landscape between the peaks of Mt Tetrazio to Kyparissia Bay.
+From its source on Mount Lykaion, the river (the only one in Greek to take the female article) meanders through steep ravines, cool plateaus, lush gorges and dark caves, passing under stone bridges and cascading over cliffs to reach the sea 32km away.

 The sturdy oaks of Foloi

-The second most important nesting ground for the sea turtle Caretta Caretta, after Zakynthos, is the beach of Kalo Nero at the mouth of the Neda.
+The second-most important nesting ground for the Caretta Caretta sea turtle, after Zakynthos, is the beach of Kalo Nero at the mouth of the Neda River.
 You can learn more about this endangered and emblematic animal at the information centres at Kalo Nero and at Elea.

-The Neda makes the single adjective, ‘beautiful’, somewhat redundant as you hike down it in the summer or early autumn.
+The Neda River never fails to take the breath away as you hike down it in the summer or early autumn.
 You can begin your exciting trek at the village of Petra.